 A summer program for volunteers ages 10 and older.
-Ambassadors receive eight hours of training and work one 3-hour shift per week, interacting with visitors at seasonal exhibits for approximately 13 weeks, from late May to early September.
+Ambassadors receive eight hours of training and work one 4-hour shift per week, interacting with visitors at seasonal exhibits for approximately 10 weeks, from July to early September.

 Community event volunteers are 12 years and older and commit to work one day, interacting with visitors at one of the zoo's annual community events.
 No pre-event training is necessary.

 This is a summer program for students entering ninth to 12th grades.
 ZooTeens commit to two days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
 Tuition of $125 provides training, conservation education and mentoring by zoo professionals.

 Trillium Creek Family Farm volunteers